-The Company considers that there is a certain element of credit counterparty risk which arises from trading operations.
+The Company considers that there is a certain element of counterparty credit risk which arises from trading operations.
 The Company considers that this pre-settlement and settlement credit risk is limited due to the fact that for the majority of transactions the duration of this risk exposure is limited to the hours or days from the time a transaction is agreed upon until settlement.
 Beyond that, most transactions are executed under the Delivery Versus Payment (DVP) method, thus minimizing the counterparty risk.

 Under the Risk Management Function, the Risk Manager also examines and manages credit risk for each counterparty separately.
 The Risk Manager sets counterparty limits in accordance with internally generated methodologies.
+The use of limits for Credit Risk and Counterparty Credit Risk contributes to the effective management of the Company's exposure to such risks.
 The assessment of a counterparty's creditworthiness, on examination of a credit limit application, begins with an analysis of the counterparty's financials and the quality of its business (competitive positioning, corporate and organizational structure, etc), regional and sectoral factors (corporate clients) and account conduct within the Company.
 The Company is also using credit risk ratings from well recognized ECAIs in order to assess the probability of default of a specific counterparty and, if necessary, refers to elements of other approaches, methods and models used to assess and manage these risks.